 A full list of items not covered, as well as a more detailed explanation of this benefit can be found on Wells Fargo’s website.

-How Does The Wells Fargo Secured Credit Card Compare To Other Credit Cards?
+How Does The Wells Fargo Secured Visa® Credit Card Compare To Other Credit Cards?

-Wells Fargo Secured Credit Card vs Discover it® Secured
+Wells Fargo Secured Visa® Credit Card vs Discover it® Secured

 The Discover it® Secured is one of our favorite credit cards for people with bad credit.
-Unlike the Wells Fargo Secured card, this card offers cash back rewards that can increase a user’s purchasing power.
+Unlike the Wells Fargo Secured Visa® Credit Card, this card offers cash back rewards that can increase a user’s purchasing power.
 Discover it® Secured users receive 2% cash back at restaurants or gas stations on up to $1,000 in combined purchases each quarter.
 All other spending on the card will result in unlimited 1% cash back.
-The Discover it® Secured also has a lower minimum deposit of $200, compared to $300 on the Wells Fargo Secured card.
+The Discover it® Secured also has a lower minimum deposit of $200, compared to $300 on the Wells Fargo Secured Visa® Credit Card.
 Quite possibly the biggest advantage of the Discover offer is the fact that the card comes with no annual fee.
-Unless you significantly value the cell phone warranty that comes with the Wells Fargo card, the Discover it® Secured will end up saving you more money for a lower annual price.
+Unless you significantly value the cell phone warranty that comes with the Wells Fargo Secured Visa® Credit Card, the Discover it® Secured will end up saving you more money for a lower annual price.

-Wells Fargo Secured Credit Card vs Capital One® Secured Mastercard®
+Wells Fargo Secured Visa® Credit Card vs Capital One® Secured Mastercard®

-In terms of pure value, we prefer the Capital One® Secured Mastercard® to the Wells Fargo Secured card.
+In terms of pure value, we prefer the Capital One® Secured Mastercard® to the Wells Fargo Secured Visa® Credit Card.
 The Capital One® Secured Mastercard® comes with no annual fee, and a non 1:1 security deposit to credit line ratio.
 Most secured credit cards will only give you a credit line that is equal to the amount of money you put down.
 The Capital One® Secured Mastercard® gives a little bit of flexibility to some cardholders.
-The minimum amount of money one must deposit with Capital One is $49, and this can potentially qualify you for a $200 line of credit.
-With the Wells Fargo card, on the other hand, you would need to deposit $300 in exchange for a $300 line of credit.
+The minimum credit line required is $200 and the card currently offers a refundable minimum security deposit of $49, $99 or $200 (note, you’ll need access to an authorized bank account to make your security deposit).
+The consumer can add more to their deposit to increase their credit line, up to $3,000.
+With the Wells Fargo Secured Visa® Credit Card, on the other hand, you would need to deposit $300 in exchange for a $300 line of credit.
 Also, the Capital One® Secured Mastercard® has no annual fee, meaning it will not burn a hole in your wallet even if you hold onto it after your credit score increases.

 Compare Secured Credit Cards Based On Your Spending Profile